replicatedhq/kots.io/content/reference/v1beta1/application.md

 Set to `1.14.9`, `1.16.3` or a [blang semver range](https://github.com/blang/semver#ranges) (like  `>1.16.0 <1.17.0`) to use a specific version of kubectl to apply your app's yaml.
 The latest version within the provided range will be used, falling back to the latest version if no version matches.
 Currently `1.14.9` and `1.16.3` are supported, but patch versions may change and newer minor versions may be added in the future.

+## kustomizeVersion
+This defaults to `latest`.
+Set to `2.0.3`, `3.5.4` or a [blang semver range](https://github.com/blang/semver#ranges) (like  `>3.0.0 <4.0.0`) to use a specific version of kustomize to apply your app's yaml.
+The latest version without the provided range will be used, falling back to the latest version if no version matches.
+Currently `2.0.3` and `3.5.4` are supported, but patch versions may change and newer versions may be added in the future.

 ## ports
 These are extra ports (additional to the :8800 admin console port) that should be port-forwarded when running the `kots admin-console` command.